syedtakbar/bamazon/README.md

 ### Bamazon Demo

-You can download and watch the demo of the bamazon customer, manager and interfaces below.
+You can watch the demo of the bamazon customer, manager and supervisor interfaces below.

 ![Results](./bamazon.gif)